SujayMann/Attention_is_All_You_Need_PyTorch/README.md

 This project implements the Transformer model for machine translation between English and German using the WMT 2014 dataset.
 The architecture follows the 'Attention is All You Need' paper and is implemented in PyTorch.

+For training, Kaggle environment with 1 P100 GPU was used.

+Training time: Approx. 10 hours

 # Overview
 The transformer model is a deep learning architecture for sequence-to-sequence modelling tasks and relies solely on the attention mechanism.